timvieira/blog/content/kl-variational.md

 normalization constant $Z_q$ is easy.

 Nonetheless, optimizing KL in this direction is still useful.
-Examples include, expectation propagation, variational decoding, standard maximum likelihood is even an example (were $p$ is the empirical distribution).
+Examples include, expectation propagation, variational decoding and maximum likelihood estimation.
+In the case of maximum likelihood estimation, $p$ is the empirical distribution, so technically you don't have to compute its normalizing constant, but you do need to sample from it (which can be just as hard).

 The gradient, when $q$ is in the exponential family, is intuitive: